-Under nearly all conditions, a 1000' AGL low-key will allow sufficient energy to reach the intended landing point.
-The base turn may be delayed or started early according to conditions to allow for a controlled 6 degree final approach.
-Under no-wind conditions, a 300' AGL final,

-3000' from the intended touchdown point should provide a stabilized final approach from which a smooth transition can be made to minimum touchdown speed.
+Under most conditions, a 1000' AGL low-key will allow sufficient energy to reach the intended landing point.
+The base turn may be delayed or started early according to conditions to allow for a stable $5-6^{\circ}$ final approach.
+Under no-wind conditions, a 300' AGL final, 3000' from the intended touchdown point should provide sufficient energy to allow a stabilized final approach from which a smooth transition can be made to minimum touchdown speed.